-Part of the new SOUTH HILL CAMPUS OF ITHACA COLLEGE
+Part of the CAMPUS OF ITHACA COLLEGE

 There are sites available for industrial development and several organizations are active in the promotion of industrial expansion within the Ithaca trading area.
 Inquiries addressed to the City of Ithaca Department of Planning and Development, 108 E. Green St., Ithaca, will bring a prompt reply.